-Remark III.2.
-Definition III.1 implicitly considers the following model of the intruder: (i) the intruder knows the model of the system; and (ii) it can only observe the output trajectory of the system.
-Therefore, the intruder essentially wants to use the output trajectory observed online and the knowledge of the system model to infer the internal behavior/state of the system.
-Note that, in our setting, the input information is assumed to be internal and the intruder does not know which input the system takes.
+Remark 3.2.
+Definition 3.1 implicitly assumes that the intruder only has the output information of the system.
+In other words, the input information is assumed to be internal and intruder does not know which input the system takes.
 This setting can be easily relaxed and all results in this paper can be extended to the case where both input and output information are available by the intruder.
 For example, we can simply refine the model of the system such that the output space of the refined system is a pair and the input leading to a state is also encoded in the output of this state.